All About Bichon Frise Dogs

 The pet or puppy cut is the haircut most commonly seen on Bichon Frises.
 Most family pets who are not show dogs are given the simpler pet cut.

-The pet cut is easier to do and it is easier to maintain.
+If you choose the pet cut, your grooming job is easier to do and it is easier to maintain.
 This style is much more manageable, in part because there is less matting.

 This cute Bichon Frise has a pet cut.